chuk-chuk/robot-wars/README.md

 # Robot Wars
 A command line program that takes a string input and returns an output containing the new robots coordinates.
 Application is written in JavaScript in Node.js using `nodemon` to automatically restart the program.
 Following the best TDD practices, I opted to use Mocha as my testing framework with Chai assertion library.
 I have also used Sinon to stub classes.
-I attempted to demonstrate the use object-oriented design to solve the problem. `index.js` acts as the controller and executes the result to the console.
+I attempted to demonstrate the use of object-oriented design to solve the problem. `index.js` acts as a controller and executes a result to the console.

 ## Installation